chris-heo/updizombie/README.md

 Imagine running python code on a microcontroller without actually running the code on the microcontroller.
 No compiling, no memory limits, just UART.
 But it's dead slow.

+A short live-demo can be seen on [YouTube](https://youtu.be/V2lWdkleoUI).

 # Working principle
 With UPDI, the new generation of ~~Atmel~~ Microchip microcontrollers offer a simple interface to program and debug the chips.